MohammadTohidiNasab/Blog/README.md

 A website for the article
 ## :sparkles: Features ##

-:heavy_check_mark: apis for crud posts and forms for crud \
+:heavy_check_mark: APIs for crud posts and forms for crud

 ## :rocket: Technologies ##